Are you sure you want to remove this item from your Recipe Box?

 Please consider subscribing to PureWow

 At this point, you’ve been to enough bridal showers and Thanksgiving dinners to know what you do and don’t like about other people’s living rooms.
 And while most of our friends have good taste, there are a few mistakes that nearly everyone makes.
-Here, eight decorating blunders and what you can do to fix them.
+Here, eight living room mistakes and what you can do to fix them.

 We know, you’re going for minimalist.
 But zero color can easily look less modern and sleek and more boring and sterile.